raditya1117/HoneyBadger/fastapi-testing/article.md

 # Register an exception handler to handle the TypeError exception
 @app.exception_handler(TypeError)
-async def typeerror_handler(request: Request,exc: TypeError):
+async def typeerror_handler(request: Request, exc: TypeError):
     raise HTTPException(status_code=400, detail={"type":"FAILURE", "reason":"TypeError exception occurred due to mismatch between the expected and the actual data type of the operands."})

 # Register an exception handler to handle the ZeroDivisionError exception